 Nara had not only leaded us in a beautiful way, he really take care of us.
 He even PROTECT us ,we felt so on the way !

 We were on a narrow path along the mountain, we passed near a single house in the forest, we briefly saw the house when 4 big, wild and white dogs run out from the door barking and growling.
 I start screaming at them in the attempt to scare them but it seems that wasn’t too much effective.
 So,I start running up the mountain with Nara behind me, throwing them small stones to keep them far away.

 Nara is married and he has a cute son and we speak a lot about his life and his job.
 During one of our night/evening conversation (during the walk most of the time I was breathless) I told Nara about my blog and my changes of life.
-After a while the man explain me that he also want to start a trekking blog and he tried with a swiss guy long time ago.
-But he did not work any more for this one.
-Since now that blog was not so effective.
+After a while the man explain me that he also want to start a trekking blog and he tried with a Swiss guy long time ago.
+But he did not work any more for this one because of less ideas.
+Since now that blog seems not so effective.